Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 React does not fully provide dependency injection functionality, but it can create global component objects that will be available to any component.
 This allows you to share data without passing properties around the entire DOM tree.

-Angular, in turn, has full dependency injection, which allows each software component to transfer the care of building the dependencies it needs to an external, dedicated common mechanism.
+Comparing React JS vs AngularJS, the latter has full dependency injection, which allows each software component to transfer the care of building the dependencies it needs to an external, dedicated common mechanism.

 What problems do React and Angular web applications most often suffer from?